 - Preheat the oven to 200°C / 390°F .

 - Separate the egg whites from the yolks.
-Brush a 10-inch/23 cm baking pan with some butter.
+Brush a 9-inch/23 cm baking pan with some butter.

-- In a clean mixer bowl, beat the yolks with the sugar for about two minutes.
+- Now, in a different mixer bowl, beat the yolks with the sugar until fully incorporated, about two minutes.
+Add the cognac.

 - Pour the cake batter into the buttered cake pan.